-Why is silver so popular in jewellery making?
+Why is silver so popular for making jewellery?

 Silver is one of the most widely used metals in the jewellery industry.
 Although the price of silver has skyrocketed over the past few years, it remains relatively inexpensive compared to gold, platinum or palladium.
 It’s easy to work with and flattering to wear, but because pure silver is so soft, it’s usually alloyed with other metals such as copper to make it stronger and less malleable.